Finding Out What Can Cause RLS

 1. Eliminate the possibility of RLS as a medication side effect, statins in particular since they are so widely prescribed now.
 Also consider OTC medications like day-time cold and allergy relief products that have stimulants in them.

-2. Start working on getting your sugar and caffeine consumption reduced.
+2. Start working on getting your carb, sugar and caffeine consumption reduced.
 Less is more- the less you consume, the more rest you will get at night, and if RLS is severe, seriously consider eliminating them altogether.
 I highly recommend looking into a low-carb diet to eliminate sugar and restrict flour products and other starchy foods to a minimum.
+The overall health benefits are tremendous.

 3. Try mineral supplements.
 One indication of a calcium deficiency is muscle twitches and spasms, but a magnesium deficiency will do the same, and apparently a magnesium deficiency is much more common than a calcium deficiency.
 And there is the possibility that if you have taken calcium supplements for years, you could easily have a magnesium deficiency, just because the recommended ration of 2:1 is quite wrong.
 Get a type that is readily absorbed like calcium or magnesium citrate.
 Magnesium is available as a topical spray; this will avoid the diarrhea complications with the oral kind and I have seen on various forums that magnesium has been a huge help for many.